I’m accepting new supervisees!

 In the last 10+ years, I've become familiar with King County resources and the demand of agency work and caseload.
 I've also gained experience in working in a HMO and the benefits and challenges of integrated care.
 Since being on my own, I continue to set goals on ways to build a successful practice.
 I do love the business side of private practice!

-Supervision-wise, I provide practicum supervision/co-supervision to students in the MFT program at my alma mater, SPU.
-I continue to co-supervise with my supervision mentor for associates accruing hours for licensure.
-I also supervise a Capella University MFT intern at a CMH agency.
+Supervision-wise, I provided practicum supervision/co-supervision to students in the MFT program at my alma mater, SPU.
+I was an offsite supervisor for a Capella University MFT student while she interned at a CMH agency.
+I continue to supervise and co-supervise associates accruing hours for licensure.